DS4PS/cpp-527-fall-2020/schedule.md

-## YellowDig Discussion
+## YellowDig Practice Problems

+**Post on {{page.yellowdig.post-05}}**

 <br>

+This week's YellowDig component is a little different.
+You are asked to read some recent work looking at the crisis of reproducibility in research, and some possible explanations for low reproducibility in specific fields.

 <br>

-# The Crisis of Scientific Reproducibility
+**The Crisis of Scientific Reproducibility**

 The topic this week is an introduction to the hugely important topic of reproducibility in science, the ability to reproduce results from ground-breaking scientific work that was published in top journals.
 For a long-time there was an assumption that peer-review meant that each scientist subjected their work to fellow scientists that were experts on their topic, and thus it provides a solid barrier to error-prone and work from being published.